tontonialberto/ecma262-ide/README.md

 Here are some notable features provided out-of-the-box by MPS:
 - Diff two root nodes by selecting them in the Logical View
-- Show the Abstract Syntax Tree of a node inside the editor (known as  "Reflective Editor") Reflective editor.
+- Show the Abstract Syntax Tree of a node inside the editor (known as "[Reflective Editor](https://www.jetbrains.com/help/mps/finding-your-way-out.html#reflectiveeditor)")

 # Performing a Navigation Task

 A navigation task always takes an input specification document and produces an output copy, in which some structural units may have been removed, refactored, or decorated.
 A navigation task may also trigger IDE actions that will be applied to the output document.
 Lastly, it may also compute reports/statistics about the specification document.

+## Creating a new Navigation Task

+1. Create an MPS model for navigation tasks: after importing an ECMA-262 version, create a new model named "navigations" under the same solution.
+For example, if you have just imported `es2025.spec`, the navigations model fully qualified name would be `es2025.navigations`

+2. Right click on the navigations model, and select New > SpecNavigator > NavigationTask

 Here is an example navigation task: